 Although consumers widely recognize the importance of life insurance in financially protecting their families, most need significant help in determining the type and amount of coverage appropriate at different life stages, according to the National Association of Insurance Commissioners (NAIC), of which Utah is a member.
-Acknowledging September as Life Insurance Awareness Month, the NAIC has assembled useful information about the subject on its consumer education Website, Insure U (www.InsureUOnline.org).
+Acknowledging September as Life Insurance Awareness Month, the NAIC has assembled useful information about the subject on its Consumer Education website (https://content.naic.org/consumer.htm) to help educate consumers about if and when to purchase, increase or reduce their life insurance at different stages in their lives.

 Consumer research conducted by the NAIC earlier this year indicates: